A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - Local News 8

 Among the youngest victims identified so far are 11-year-old Lucia Guara and 4-year-old Emma Guara; they are the daughters of 52-year-old Marcus Guara, whose body was recovered on June 26.
 His wife, 42-year-old Anaely Rodriguez, also died in the collapse.

-Three caskets were carried into St. Joseph’s Catholic Church for the Guara family’s funeral Tuesday.
+Three caskets were carried into St. Joseph’s Catholic Church for the Guara family’s funeral on July 6.
 Emma and Lucia were placed in the same casket, a decision made by the family according to the family’s priest, Juan Sosa.

 The church, which is a few blocks from the site of the collapse, was filled with relatives and friends of the parents and their children.
 There were many moving moments, Sosa said; but he vividly remembers the friends of the children crying and embracing their parents.